Chicken Broccoli Stuffing Casserole

 Can I double this recipe?

-Yes, this recipe easily doubles, but you'll want to divide it between two separate pans or use one very large aluminum baking pan (the large disposable kind).
+Yes, this recipe easily doubles, but you’ll want to divide it between two separate pans or use a 9×13-inch if you’ve originally used a 9×9-inch dish.

-Can chicken and broccoli stuffing casserole be made in advance?
+Can chicken broccoli stuffing casserole be made in advance?

 Yes, it can!
 My personal preference is to make the filling, cover it tightly so the plastic wrap is touching the filling, and refrigerate it overnight.
 Then, the following day add the stuffing and bake!